L1TMuonDPG/Website/README.md

 The main `index.php` file contains a few settings at the top of the file that can be configured according to your needs.

 - `$main_extension`: Extension of plot files to show in cards.
 Defaults to `"png"``.
 - `$additional_extensions`: Additional extensions to link in card footer if existing.
-Defaults to `("png", "pdf", "cxx", "eps", "root", "txt")`.
+Defaults to `("png", "pdf", "jpg", "jpeg", "gif", "eps", "svg", "root", "cxx", "txt", "rtf", "log", "csv")`.
 - `$search_mode`: The search mode in case one or multiple search patterns are provided.
 Defaults to `"any"`.
   - `"any"`: Any search pattern must match.
   - `"all"`: All search patterns must match.